-The Master of Library and Information Science Degree
+Master of Library and Information Science Degree Program

-Candidates for the Master of Library and Information Science (M.L.I.S.) degree must earn a minimum of thirty-eight (38) semester hours of credit with a 3.00 cumulative grade point average.
+Candidates for the Master of Library and Information Science (M.L.I.S.) degree must earn a minimum of thirty-nine (39) semester hours of credit with a 3.00 cumulative grade point average.
 Eighteen (18) of these hours must be at the 600 level of courses.
 As many as six (6) hours may be elected from the offerings of other departments within the University.
 A total of no more than six (6) semester hours of transfer work may be applied toward the degree.
 A total of no more than nine (9) semester hours of combined transfer work and non-degree work may be applied toward the degree.
-Students must pass a comprehensive exam.
+Students must pass a comprehensive exam by completing a master's project (LIS 695).